| Creates replicas of creatures native to the caster's current location, weaving them from shadows and threads of Abyssal matter.|

 - In the Realm of Zot, it tends to summon dragons, electric golems, "friendly" moths of wrath, entire bands of draconians, and even occasional orbs of fire.
 It is absurdly powerful there, even if you can hardly cast it.
 Be aware that moths of wrath will often berserk the hostile natives, which can lead to a nasty death for the unwary.

 - It is much less useful in places that have weak "random encounters" but very strong special encounters, such as Hell, the Tomb, and the last level of the Vaults.
+It is useless in a Labyrinth, producing nothing.
 Consider using a more reliable Summonings spell in these places.